peterjesus/SimulatingPhysics/README.md

 * `Ising Model`
 * `Particles Transport and Collision`

-Additionally, there is an extra set of exercises about `Chaos Theory`, in which some topics like logistic equation(again!), dynamic systems and centers are coded.
+Additionally, there is an extra set of exercises about `Chaos Theory`, in which some topics like logistic equation(again!), dynamic systems, centers and fractals(Sierpinski carpet's fractal dimension) are coded.

 ## Notes